UChicago Medicine AdventHealth La Grange: 2003–present

-In late June 2014, Adventist Midwest Health a subsidiary of Adventist Health System, and Alexian Brothers Health System a subsidiary of Ascension Health, signed a letter to create a joint venture company.
-The nine hospital company would be the third-largest in Illinois.
+On June 17, 2014, Adventist Midwest Health from Hinsdale, Illinois, a subsidiary of Adventist Health System; and Alexian Brothers Health System from Arlington Heights, Illinois, a subsidiary of Ascension Health, signed a letter to create a joint venture company.
+The nine-hospital company would be the third largest in Illinois.

-On February 1, 2015, the joint venture AMITA Health was officially created by Adventist Midwest Health and Alexian Health System.
-On October 21, 2021, AMITA Health announced that it would split up.
-On April 1, 2022, AMITA Health officially split up and AMITA Health Adventist Medical Center La Grange rebranded to AdventHealth La Grange.
+On February 1, 2015, the joint venture AMITA Health was created by Adventist Midwest Health and Alexian Health System.

 In late July 2017, AMITA Health applied for a certificate of need with the Illinois Health Facilities and Services Review Board.
 It wanted to build a two-story 30,000-square-foot expansion for $43 million at AMITA Health Adventist Medical Center La Grange.
-It wanted to add orthopedics with six operating rooms, cardiac testing and rehabilitation.
+It wanted to add orthopedics with six operating theaters, cardiac testing and rehabilitation.
 In early May 2018, the La Grange village board approved the expansion and renovation by 5 to 0, even thou some of the people in the neighborhood were concerned about the traffic the construction would create.

-In July 2018, Walsh Construction started expansion of the outpatient center at AMITA Health Adventist Medical Center La Grange, a total of 26,000-square-foot would be added to the outpatient center.
+In July, Walsh Construction started expansion of the outpatient center at AMITA Health Adventist Medical Center La Grange, a total of 26,000-square-foot would be added to the outpatient center.
 And also the hospital would have 25,000-square-foot in renovations.
 In March 2020, Walsh Construction finished the construction for $21 million saving AMITA Health $22 million.

+On October 21, 2021, AMITA Health announced that it would split up.
+On April 1, 2022, it split up and AMITA Health Adventist Medical Center La Grange rebranded to AdventHealth La Grange.

-On September 13, 2022, UChicago Medicine announced that it planned to purchase a controlling interest in the AdventHealth hospitals in Illinois.
-The joint venture became official on January 1, 2023.
+On September 13, UChicago Medicine announced that it planned to purchase a controlling interest in the AdventHealth hospitals in Illinois.
+The joint venture became finalized on January 1, 2023.